If you think you or your child may have attention deficit hyperactivity disorder (ADHD), speak to a GP.

-If you find it difficult to remember whether you had problems as a child, or you were not diagnosed with ADHD when you were younger, your specialist may wish to see your old school records, or talk to your parents, teachers or anyone else who knew you well when you were a child.
+If you find it difficult to remember whether you had problems as a child, your specialist may wish to see your old school records, or talk to your parents, teachers or anyone else who knew you well when you were a child.

 For an adult to be diagnosed with ADHD, their symptoms should also have a moderate effect on different areas of their life, such as: